itenfay/Awesome/README.md

 *DB, Keychain, NSUserDefaults, Write*

+- [realm-swift](https://github.com/realm/realm-swift) - Realm is a mobile database that runs directly inside phones, tablets or wearables.
+This repository holds the source code for the iOS, macOS, tvOS & watchOS versions of Realm Swift & Realm Objective-C.

+- [fmdb](https://github.com/ccgus/fmdb) - A Cocoa / Objective-C wrapper around SQLite.

+- [wcdb](https://github.com/Tencent/wcdb) - WCDB is a cross-platform database framework developed by WeChat.

 - [DYFSwiftKeychain](https://github.com/chenxing640/DYFSwiftKeychain) - `DYFSwiftKeychain` is used to save text and data in Keychain securely for iOS, OS X, tvOS and watchOS. ( [DYFKeychain](https://github.com/chenxing640/DYFKeychain) (Objective-C) )

 - [UICKeyChainStore](https://github.com/kishikawakatsumi/UICKeyChainStore) - UICKeyChainStore is a simple wrapper for Keychain on iOS, watchOS, tvOS and macOS.
 Makes using Keychain APIs as easy as NSUserDefaults.

 - [GenericKeychain](https://developer.apple.com/library/archive/samplecode/GenericKeychain/Introduction/Intro.html) - This sample shows how to add, query for, remove, and update a keychain item of generic class type.
 It also demonstrates the use of shared keychain items.

-- [fmdb](https://github.com/ccgus/fmdb) - A Cocoa / Objective-C wrapper around SQLite.

 - [JQFMDB](https://github.com/gaojunquan/JQFMDB) - FMDB的封装，操作简单，线程安全，扩展性强，直接操作model或dictionary。

-- [wcdb](https://github.com/Tencent/wcdb) - WCDB is a cross-platform database framework developed by WeChat.

 - [MagicalRecord](https://github.com/magicalpanda/MagicalRecord) - Super Awesome Easy Fetching for Core Data!